celo-org/celo-monorepo/packages/docs/operations-manual/key-management.md

   celocli validator:update-bls-public-key --from $CELO_VALIDATOR_ADDRESS --blsKey $CELO_VALIDATOR_SIGNER_BLS_PUBLIC_KEY --blsPop $CELO_VALIDATOR_SIGNER_BLS_SIGNATURE
   ```

 4. Wait until the next epoch change, **leaving both validator instances running**.
-At the start the next epoch, the new Validator signer take over participation in consensus.
+At the start the next epoch, the new Validator signer will take over participation in consensus.
 5. Verify that the transition occurred correctly.
 Here are two ways to check:
   <!-- TODO: The following URL assumes that the user is running against the baklava network.
 This will need to be updated -->
-  * Open `baklava-blockscout.celo-testnet.org/address/<NEW_VALIDATOR_SIGNER_ADDRESS>/validations` to confirm that validation are being produced.
+  * Open `baklava-blockscout.celo-testnet.org/address/<NEW_VALIDATOR_SIGNER_ADDRESS>/validations` to confirm that validation are being signed.
   * Run `celocli validator:signed-blocks --signer $CELO_VALIDATOR_SIGNER_ADDRESS` with the new signer address.
 (Run `celocli validator:signed-block --help` if you are unfamiliar with this command)

   {% hint style="warning" %}